MS Santa Regina

-MS Santa Regina is a roll-on/roll-off ferry that was in service for Strait Shipping Ltd in New Zealand.
-The ferry was built for overnight services between Marseille and Corsica in the Mediterranean Sea.
-Santa Regina was the flagship vessel for the Bluebridge ferry service, which runs from Wellington to Picton up to four times a day.
+MS Santa Regina is a roll-on/roll-off ferry that was in service for StraitNZ in New Zealand.
+The ferry was built for overnight services between Marseille and Corsica in the Mediterranean Sea in 1985.
+It was sold in 2002 as theSanta Regina for the Bluebridge ferry service, which runs from Wellington to Picton up to four times a day.
 Bluebridge competes with the longer running Interislander line, which also provides transport across Cook Strait.